Keeping Track of Every X-Men Movie in Development

 2015: Rumors first hit that the film existed in May with Boone as director and co-writer with Gwaltney (Deadline).

 2016: Kinberg said they were still working on the script that spring (IGN).
-In the summer, he said that filming would begin in early 2017 (Collider) and it was later said that writers Scott Neustadter & Michael H. Weber were helping on the script (THR).
-In December, Boone said he was ready to go location scouting and they had a release date in mind (Creative Screenwriting).
+In the summer, he said that filming would begin in early 2017 (Collider), but there wasn’t further news until December when Boone said he was ready to go location scouting and they had a release date in mind (Creative Screenwriting).

-2013: Filmmaker Jeff Wadlow was said to be writing an X-Force movie for Fox with the possibility to direct (THR).
+2013: Filmmaker Jeff Wadlow was said to be writing an X-Force movie for Fox with the possibility to direct (THR) although Wadlow said in 2018 that his script was scrapped in favor of a Deadpool solo movie (Collider).

-2016: Guess that Wadlow thing worked out just great… In February 2016, Deadpool producer and star Ryan Reynolds said an X-Force movie was a priority for him (IGN).
+2016: Around the time of Deadpool’s release in February, Deadpool producer and star Ryan Reynolds said an X-Force movie was a priority for him (IGN).
 A few months later, X-Men producer and director Bryan Singer said Simon Kinberg was working on the script (Fandango).

 2017: Fast forward to February and filmmaker Joe Carnahan was reported to have taken the job of director and co-writer of X-Force.
 Reynolds would be his other co-writer (Comic Book).
 In September, the rumor turned to filmmaker Drew Goddard as writer and director (Deadline).

-2018: X-Force is said to begin filming in October with stars Reynolds and Josh Brolin expected to return (THR).
+2018: X-Force is said to begin filming in October with stars Reynolds and Josh Brolin expected to return from Deadpool 2 (THR).
+While doing promotion for Deadpool 2, Reynolds confirmed he will next reprise Deadpool in an X-Force movie (NYT) and Goddard is on board with a story in place.
+No script yet (Collider).

 2017: Legion creator Noah Hawley said he was working on a Doctor Doom movie during Legion’s Comic-Con panel.
 The show’s star, Dan Stevens, is also involved (Bleeding Cool).